sigurdnev/nordic_workshop/README.md

 <img src="https://github.com/sigurdnev/nordic_workshop/blob/master/images/device_list.png" width="200">

 You can now press the button we configured to send "COMMAND_1" to the nRF52 DK.
 This should turn on LED 4 on the nRF52 DK.
 Pressing it again should turn it off.
 Congratulations, you've just controlled one of the GPIO pins of the nRF52 using Bluetooth Low Energy.

+## TASK 2: Measure the die temperature of the nRF52 and send it to the nRF Toolbox app.